tAndreani/IPVARIABLE/README.md

                 else  1
 ```

 For our study n represents the number of replicates for each protein under investigation in a given cell type, s the segments of the genome considering a window size of 200 base pairs, p is the number of peaks in every genomic segment.
 Consecutive segments with a signal reaching as a max value n are considered as reproducible regions and assigned with a value of 1.
 Opposite, consecutive segments with a signal reaching a max value lower than n are considered as not reproducible regions and assigned with a value of 0.
 The output is a table with a list of regions that are reproducible and not reproducible that will be further aggregated for all the protein under study.
+Schematic represenation can be observed in the Fig. 2 below.

 ![example](https://user-images.githubusercontent.com/6462162/46016470-308e4f80-c0d5-11e8-86d9-de73e4d2d4b8.png)